-Deadline: This varies - it is due by 10pm on the Tuesday after your worksheet is assigned.
+Deadline: This varies - it is due by 9pm on the Friday after your worksheet is assigned.
 Submission: Word document uploaded to Quercus.

-Details: Each week, at least two students will be responsible for writing their own individual chapter on the content covered that week.
-When you are the leader in a given week, you are responsible for completing the worksheet with the help of your team and submitting this worksheet to Quercus before 10pm the following Tuesday.
+Details: Each week, one or two students will be responsible for writing their own individual chapter on the content covered that week.
+When you are the leader in a given week, you are responsible for completing the worksheet with the help of your team and submitting this worksheet to Quercus before 9pm the following Sunday.
+[Given that you'll have one other person on your team writing the same chapter that you also chose, it is okay for you to work together on the same worksheet and submit the same worksheet to Quercus - just make sure that you each submit your own copy of the worksheet on Quercus so you each get credit!
+And remember, you will need to work on your own when writing your chapter, see (B) and (D) below]